Documentation

 For example, current issues of Journal A may be published by a member with prefix 10.1234.
 Issues of Journal A published prior to 2010 are hosted and maintained by a member with prefix 10.5678.
 Journal A is owned by prefix 10.1234, but the member with prefix 10.5678 retains control of the back issue DOIs owned by prefix 10.5678.

-Requesting a title transfer
+How to request a title ownership transfer

 There are several steps to a title transfer.

-3. We update the title record in our system and confirm when this is complete.
+Step 3.
+We update the title record in our system and confirm when this is complete.

-At this point, the acquiring publisher will be able to update existing metadata records on the disposing publisher prefix, and create new records on their own prefix.
+After the title ownership transfer in our system, the receiving publisher will be able to update metadata records for the existing DOIs for this title on the transferring publisher prefix, and create new DOI records on their own prefix for future published content.

 Learn more about our top tips for a pain-free title transfer.

-Requesting a prefix transfer
+Requesting a prefix ownership transfer

 DOI prefixes may be moved from one member to another with the consent of the current prefix owner.
 This may happen as part of a merger or acquisition.
 Prefixes may also be moved from one DOI registration agency to another.
 Please contact us to start a prefix transfer.